Skip to main content

 Apply at ClearValue Lending

 ClearValue Lending works with licensed childcare and early-education center operators on SBA 7(a), SBA 504, USDA, and construction financing for startup and expansion.
-Apply at Find my match.
-Your file routes to one matched lender.
+Start at small business financing or apply at Find my match.
+Your file routes to the funding partners best matched to your file.

 Sources